Coronavirus (COVID-19)

 Each child will have an individual care plan that is reviewed at least every 6 months or when their needs change.

 The ethos of the home is to provide a home from home environment where children can grow and develop through a nurturing process that caters to their individuality.
 We are committed to providing a caring environment where everyone is treated with dignity and respect.
 We provide activities and opportunities to enhance the childrens experiences and outcomes.
-We will complete a ‘My Story’ with each child to celebrate all of their experiences and achievements.
+We will complete a ‘My Story’ with each child to celebrate all their experiences and achievements.

-- Caring for children
+Caring for children

 The team at Welland House value the feedback we receive about the service; this is sought from a variety of sources and any learning is embedded into our practice.